forestbiotech-lab/miRPursuit/docs/source/install.rst

 PatMaN
 ......
 The installation script starts by checking if `PatMaN <https://bioinf.eva.mpg.de/patman/>`_ is installed on the system.
-If it is not on available on the system it will be downloaded to the directory in the variable SOFTWARE.
+If it is not available on the system it will be downloaded to the directory in the variable SOFTWARE.
 The downloaded archive is extracted and added to the path.

 Java
 ....